jazzband/django-debug-toolbar/docs/installation.rst

    Tying into middleware allows each panel to be instantiated on request and rendering to happen on response.

-   The order of ``MIDDLEWARE_CLASSES`` is important: the Debug Toolbar middleware must come after any other middleware that encodes the response's content (such as GZipMiddleware).
+   The order of ``MIDDLEWARE_CLASSES`` is important.
+You should include the Debug Toolbar middleware as early as possible in the list.
+However, it must come after any other middleware that encodes the response's content, such as ``GZipMiddleware``.

    .. note::